-Calm winds mean there is a chance for the hot air balloon to rest on the ground with little to no impact.
-Which is called a “stand up landing”.
+Calm winds mean there is a chance for the hot air balloon to rest on the ground with little to no impact, which is called a “stand-up landing.”

-Moderate winds are where the fun is and your pilot may tell you to crouch down.
-He’ll then instruct you to turn sideways from the ground and ask you to bend your knees slightly to help absorb the impact.
+Moderate winds are where the fun is, and your pilot may tell you to crouch down.
+He will then instruct you to turn sideways from the ground and ask you to bend your knees slightly to help absorb the impact.

-When the balloon has come to a stop if it is upright the pilot will tell passengers to wait until some of the hot air is released.
-Letting hot air releases from the balloon ensures the balloon doesn’t take off again when you try to get off.
+When the balloon has come to a stop, if it is upright, the pilot will tell passengers to wait until some of the hot air is released.
+Letting hot air release from the balloon ensures the balloon doesn’t take off again when you try to get off.
 If the balloon lands sideways, the balloon will be deflated hastily, and you can climb out of the basket.